logancyang/obsidian-copilot/README.md

 <details>
   <summary>"You do not have access to this model"</summary>

-- You need to have access to some of the models like GPT-4 or Azure ones to use them.
-If you don't, sign up on their waitlist!
+- You need to **have access to the model APIs** to use them.
+Usually they require an API key and a payment method.
 - A common misunderstanding I see is that some think they have access to GPT-4 API when they get ChatGPT Plus subscription.
-It was not always true. _You need to have access to GPT-4 API to use the GPT-4 model in this plugin_.
-Please check if you can successfully use your model in the OpenAI playground first https://platform.openai.com/playground?mode=chat.
-If not, you can apply for GPT-4 API access here https://openai.com/waitlist/gpt-4-api.
-Once you have access to the API, you can use GPT-4 with this plugin without the ChatGPT Plus subscription!
+It's not always true (depending on when you signed up). _You need to have access to GPT-4 API to use the model in this plugin_.
+Please check if you have payment available on your OpenAI account.
+Then check OpenAI playground if you can use that particular model https://platform.openai.com/playground?mode=chat.
+Again, API access and ChatGPT Plus are two different things!
+You can use the API without the ChatGPT Plus subscription.
 - Reference issue: https://github.com/logancyang/obsidian-copilot/issues/3#issuecomment-1544583676
 </details>
 <details>